HorizenOfficial/zen/README.md

 of Horizen transactions; depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.

+You can read more about the Zendoo protocol in our [whitepaper](https://www.horizen.global/assets/files/Horizen-Sidechain-Zendoo-A_zk-SNARK-Verifiable-Cross-Chain-Transfer-Protocol.pdf), and explore our default sidechain implementation and SDK in our [Sidechains-SDK](https://github.com/ZencashOfficial/Sidechains-SDK);

 Security Warnings
 -----------------